Yoast/developer/README.md

 ```

 **Please note:** If you decide to clone both repositories into different directories and locations, ensure you edit the `docusaurus.config.js` file and change the `path` property that can be found under the `presets` -> `docs` property so that it points to the correct docs directory.

+Next, you must duplicate the `.env.example` file, and rename it to `.env`.
+The file contains the `DOCSEARCH_KEY` variable which is the key to the Algolia API that powers the search on the portal.

+You must therefore have an Algolia account to obtain this key.
+After having created or you are connected to your Algolia account, go to the "API Keys" menu of your application and copy the value of "Application ID".
+Paste this value instead of `YOUR_KEY_HERE` in the `.env` file.

+That's it, you are ready to use the portal on your local machine.

 After this, you have the following options: